 Click here to check more Frequently Asked Questions.

 Click here to Subscribe upcoming updates via Email/SMS & Get a chance to win Rs.
 500/- Paytm Cash*.

 NEET 2020 Application Form Correction

-- Candidates will be able to do NEET Application Form Correction from 3rd week of January till last week of January 2020.
+- Candidates will be able to do NEET Application Form Correction from 15th to 31st January 2020.

 - Correction process will be done through online mode only.

 - Candidates will be notified through SMS/e-mail regarding correction in photograph or signature.

 - Candidates will also be able to correct in particular fields like – Date of Birth (D.O.B), Identification, Gender, State Code, Category, Exam Medium, Exam Center, Disability Status, Exam Qualification or Percentage, Parents’ Name, etc.

 NEET 2020 Eligibility Criteria